• Deputy Director of Research

 Layla Mashkoor

-Layla Mashkoor is an associate editor at the Atlantic Council’s Digital Forensic Research Lab.
+Layla Mashkoor is the deputy director of research at the Atlantic Council’s Digital Forensic Research Lab.

 Mashkoor’s research interests include disinformation, content moderation, and digital repression in the Middle East.
 She reported on these issues while working as a reporter at The National newspaper in Abu Dhabi.
 She also worked with Buzzfeed News on an award-nominated video series debunking hoaxes.
 Prior to this, Mashkoor was based in Hong Kong where she worked on visual investigations at Storyful.
 She has contributed investigative reporting to the New York Times and Wall Street Journal.